Verizon Restores Service After Outage for Millions Across the US

 “Well over 100k customers are reporting issues with mobile phones,” Tea Storm Chasers, a nonprofit that tracks storms and police scanner calls, said on X.

-A map charting the outages showed it spread from New York City to as far west as Colorado, and as far north as Minnesota, but centering mostly in Ohio, Indiana, Illinois, Michigan, Wisconsin, Pennsylvania, and parts of Kentucky.
+A map charting the outages showed that they spread from New York City to as far west as Colorado and as far north as Minnesota but centered mostly in Ohio, Indiana, Illinois, Michigan, Wisconsin, Pennsylvania, and parts of Kentucky.

 According to DownDetector, a website that monitors internet service disruptions, outage reports came flooding in, with more than 105,000 reported in a single 15-minute time slot around 11 a.m.

-Half of those who notified the site cited mobile phone internet outages, with 14 percent reporting a total blackout.
+Half of those who notified the site cited cell phone internet outages, with 14 percent reporting a total blackout.

 Shortly before noon, Verizon released a brief statement on X.